Admission to Alumapalooza is Free.

 Frontier Days in Milford began in 1965 as a way to celebrate the heritage of the Milford Miami Township area.
 Diverse groups such as church and school organizations, businesses and athletic associations, come together to make Frontier Days one of the area’s biggest annual events, and one of Ohio’s largest parades.
 Frontier Days has all the earmarks of a traditional hometown festival, including a big kickoff parade, great food and family fun.
 In past years, thousands of people have lined the streets of Milford to see the floats, bands and marching units.
 Frontier Days combines the distinct character of southwestern Ohio with the noise and color of a carnival…it’s all there, from balloons to bratwurst, from cotton candy to craft booths.
 The celebration is distinctively Milford’s, yet it’s meant to be shared.
 Anyone who has seen Frontier Days knows that sharing is something Milford does very well.

-Admission to the Gold Wings & Ribs Festival in Pomeroy is free.
+Admission to the Meigs County Gold Wings & Ribs Festival in Pomeroy is free.

-Admission to the Bradford Ohio Railroad Festival and Train Meet is $5.00/adult and free for children younger than 12 with an adult.
+Admission to the Bradford Ohio Railroad Festival and Train Meet is $5.00/adult 21 years and older and free for everyone else.

 - Location: (Map It) 200 N Miami Avenue in Bradford, Ohio 45308 at the Bradford Ohio Railroad Museum on the corner of Main & Miami.
 Historic BF Tower is at 501 E Main